 Le Château des Fleurs is a new 5-star addition to Champs-Élysées — located just off it, in the former Hôtel Amarante, and only minutes from Arc de Triomphe.
 The new hotel is the brainchild of the hotelier Olivier Bertrand (who previously launched Saint James Paris), who led the full renovation of the property to launch a boutique hotel with only 37 rooms and suites.
 Some are duplexes, some more cozy than sprawling, but all are elegant and luxe.
 The hotel has a lobby lounge with a fireplace and a library.
 There are also spa treatment rooms and fitness facilities.

 Website: Le Château des Fleurs, Paris.
-Opening: March 2023.
+Opening: Now Open.
 Images © Le Château des Fleurs

 24Angama Amboseli, Kenya